justinknguyen/BeatBind/README.md

 ### Where Is My Information Saved?

-Your information is stored locally in `beatbind-config.json` within the `BeatBind` folder.
-It stores all of your configuration settings.
+Your configuration settings are stored locally in `BeatBind/beatbind-config.json`.

+In case you experience any issues, you can the logs in `BeatBind/beatbind.log`.

 ### Why Are My Settings Not Saving?